 These past few years have created a shift in priorities for many job seekers and an overall sentiment of ‘life is too short to stay with a position I’m not passionate about.’
 As the Indeed survey highlights, “Three-quarters of employees surveyed noted that the labor shortage presented them with new career opportunities they would not have had otherwise, encouraging them to switch jobs [and] 85% of job seekers are looking for a big change.”
 Now is the time to revisit your firm’s internal career path program.
 Investing time, money and resources in this is a crucial part of your proactive approach to retaining your top talent, as well as attracting future talent.
 Another job trend to consider as a result of this is that workers open to temporary opportunities could likely be on the rise – as job seekers will want to learn new skills until they find a more permanent position.

 Anxiety about returning to the office is real.
-Precautionary health guidelines are an active part of our daily lives in 2022, and that goes way beyond the workplace.
+Precautionary health guidelines are an active part of our daily lives, and that goes way beyond the workplace.
 With a large portion of today’s workforce responsible for taking care of young, elderly or sick family members, flexibility in their schedule will be essential for most prospective employees.
 Whether this means prioritizing a hybrid work environment or a position offering flexibility in work hours, most job seekers will be looking for a role that allows for work/life balance.
 Wondering where to start?
 You can learn more about managing a hybrid workforce with our 6 Tips to Building an Inclusive Hybrid Workplace.

-Another top job trend continuing into 2022: supply is low, and demand is high.
+Another top job trend continuing: supply is low, and demand is high.
 Therefore, job seekers are in a unique position with the upper hand during salary negotiations.
 The survey data suggests “that while flexibility and remote work drove initial pandemic job switches, the opportunity to make more money quickly became the top motivator to continue the job search.”
 As hiring managers, you need to maintain a constant pulse on the often-volatile job market to ensure that you are offering competitive salaries.
 Salary guides are a great tool to use if you’re looking for the most up to date competitive data.

 Finding the gold-star candidate, while simultaneously focusing on retention of your current talent pool, is hard enough with the changes that the new social terrain has established; however, staying informed on the rapidly developing job trends is a must in order to stay competitive.